Waterdrips/waterdrips2.github.io/_posts/2021-01-23-unit-testing-helm-charts.md

 length: 8
 ---

-In both my OpenSource and Commercial work I have needed to write [helm charts](https://helm.sh/docs/topics/charts/).
+In both my open source and commercial work I have needed to write [helm charts](https://helm.sh/docs/topics/charts/).
 These charts are a definition of how to install an application on kubernetes.
 They often include configuration options like if we should enable auth, clustering or specific database options.